14th March 2023

 - There are problems with WiFi inside your property.
 This is often linked to brick walls blocking the WiFi signal.
-This project will not be able to help with that problem.
+This project will not be able to help with that problem, but solutions are available.

 - Slower speeds at certain times of the day such as early evening are due to a copper line sharing the bandwidth with other users.
-Upgrading to a full fibre line will solve this problem.
-See also Qs 6 & 7.
+Upgrading to your own full fibre line will solve this problem (see also questions 6 and 7).